debuglevel/ansible-playbook-template/README.md

 ## Install Ansible

+You have to install Ansible on a controller node (i.e. the host you want Ansible run from; most likely your workstation or a CI/CD container).
-You have to install `ansible` on a controller node.
-This just might just be a laptop with a recent version of Python.
+This might just be a laptop with a recent version of Python.
 Python on Windows is not supported - just use WSL instead.

 See also <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>